amsen20/masters-thesis/docs/scinear/capture-checking.md

 	println(y.value)
 end main
 ```
-In this example, `Tracker` is a nonlinear type that tracks linear terms within its capture set parameter.
+In this example, `Tracker` is a nonlinear type that tracks linear capabilities within its type parameter `LinearCaps`.
-The program can refer to `tracker` only if all terms in its capture set, `{x, y}`, exist and are not expired.
+The program can refer to `tracker` only if all linear capabilities in the `LinearCaps` type argument, `{x, y}` in the example above, are not expired.

-Keep in mind that this rule only tracks capture sets in type parameters.
-However, capturing sets may still include an expired linear term.
+Keep in mind that this rule only tracks capture sets that instantiate a type parameter.
+However, capture sets annotating capturing types may still include an expired linear capabilities.
 The `imem`’s use case motivates this design choice.

-In general, the developer has less control over capturing sets than over the capture set type parameters.
+In general, capture sets annotating capturing types are covariant.
+This covariance means that they can be widened to `{cap}` through avoidance at any point in the program.
-The capturing set can resolve to `{cap}` at any program point.
-This resolution is more restrictive than the original set.
-However, it excludes the linear term.
+The widened capture set, `{cap}`, is more restrictive than the original set.
+However, it excludes the linear capability.

 The following example uses an `Object`'s capture set to track `{x, y}`.
 Scinear enforces no limitations on `tracker` in this case.
 Also, this example demonstrates that the tracking list is easily eliminated through avoidance.
 ```Scala
 @main